 - Assist with facilitating agency-led partner training opportunities, as requested

-- Participate in weekly shadowing and cross training opportunities provided by PM, which includes space for reflection and feedback (both from and to)
+- Participate in weekly shadowing and cross training opportunities provided by PC, which includes space for reflection and feedback (both from and to)

 - Provide structured shadowing opportunities for PtS interns and volunteers to learn from your experience and facilitation style, as requested